-Equity is classified as net assets and displayed in three components:
+Equity is classified as net position and displayed in three components:

 - a.
-Invested in capital assets, net of related debt Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances (excluding unspent debt proceeds) of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted net assets Consists of net assets with constraints placed on their use either by 1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments or, 2) law through constitutional provisions or enabling legislation. - c.
-Unrestricted net assets All other net assets that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."
+Net investment in capital assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances (excluding unspent debt proceeds) of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted net position Consists of net position with constraints placed on their use either by external groups such as creditors, grantors, contributors, or laws or regulations of other governments or, 2) law through constitutional provisions or enabling legislation. - c.
+Unrestricted net position All other net positions that do not meet the definition of "restricted" or "net investment in capital assets."